Bjorkan/roborock/README.md

 4. tested with Q7

 # Info
-roborock.vacuum.sc01
-by Roborock
+roborock.vacuum.sc01 by Roborock
 Firmware: 03.01.71

-basic functions works
+bBasic functions works
-Start, Stop and go to Dock/homr
+Start, Stop and go to Dock/home
+Status docked

 until official support then remove the folder and restart to use official one.